-Every student, as a condition of acceptance to a program in the College of Health Professions (CHP) and at some point prior to or during orientation, will sign a pledge to adhere to and uphold the CHP Honor Code.
+Every student will sign a pledge to adhere to and uphold the CHP Honor Code before the start of their first semester.
 A copy of this signed pledge will be maintained in the students' academic file.
-A copy of the Honor Code will be on public display within the College of Health Professions at a location designated by the Dean.

 Any revisions in the Honor Code will be the responsibility of the Honor Council by majority vote of the total membership.
 Subsequent to a majority vote of the Honor Council, proposed revisions in the Honor Code must be approved by a majority vote of the College of Health Professions faculty.